 4. Bang Tao Beach

-If you want the luxury of designer boutiques, smooth restaurants, and top notch golf (there is an award winning 18 hole golf course here) to go with your beach break, then this is the ideal sandy oasis for you on the popular island of Phuket.
+If you want the luxury of designer boutiques, chic restaurants and top-notch golf (there is an award-winning 18-hole golf course here) to go with your beach break, then Bang Tao Beach* is the ideal sandy oasis for you on the popular island of Phuket.

-The epic arch of sand sweeps 6 km around the palm and casuarina tree fringed coastline.
-The busiest stretch is to the south, while you can unleash your inner Robinson Crusoe by venturing further north.
-Horse rides are a great option for cruising along and checking out all the beach has to offer.
+The epic arch of sand sweeps 6 km around the palm and casuarina tree-fringed coastline.
+The busiest stretch is to the south, so head north for some peace and quiet.
+Horse rides are a great option for cruising along and seeing everything that the beach has to offer.